geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

 The core developers review community patches in spare time.
 Be cognizant of this and realize that just as you are contributing your own free time to the project, so is the developer who is reviewing and applying your patch.

+We understand professionals working on the code base may meet a customer or contractual obligation, please review `commercial support <http://geoserver.org/support/>`__ options if you are not in a position to wait for a volunteer.

 Test Case
 ^^^^^^^^^